-Prior to the establishment of AUM, The University of Alabama operated an extension center on Bell Street in downtown Montgomery.
+Prior to the establishment of AUM, the University of Alabama operated an extension center on Bell Street in downtown Montgomery.
 When the decision was made to establish AUM, Auburn University purchased the Bell Street facilities owned by the University of Alabama.
 These facilities served as a temporary location for AUM from 1968 to 1971, while the campus was being developed.
-The Bell Street campus is still used for several programs currently offered by AUM.
+The Bell Street building is still used by AUM.